forward6/tmeh/_posts/2025-01-20-play-our-new-kepler-simulator-dodge-dark-comets.md

 Our simulator adds several authentically inaccurate features:
 - Dark comets that may or may not be alien probes
-- Physics that would make Kepler question his laws
+- Physics that would make Kuiper question his laws
 - Quantum tunneling power-ups (when they feel like existing)
 - Gravity effects that Einstein would politely disagree with
 - A scoring system based on Schrödinger's mathematics